realSkyfr/oaksview/README.md

 # oaksview
-just like download the folder and run the python file
+just like download the folder and run the python file\
+public domain, do whatever u want